Group

 The aim of the Education, Motivation and Learning (EDMAL) Group is to promote and support research examining the experiences of students across the educational lifespan, with a view to understanding how to improve their learning and motivation.

-Currently, we have three research sub-groups:
+Currently, we have four research sub-groups:

 - Test-Anxiety Group (TAG) which examines individual differences and predictors of anxiety in school and higher education